tenaciousdlg/teleport_terraform/control_plane/linux_proxypeers/README.md

 > Only a single Proxy Service `public_addr` should be configured.
 Attempting to have multiple addresses can result in redirects to the first listed address that may not be available to the client.

-## Pre-requisites
+## Prerequisites

 - [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-This example uses AWS and will require AWS CLI access to create resources via Terraform.
+This example uses AWS and will require aws CLI access to create resources via Terraform.

 This configuration will create a VPC, at least two EC2 instances (running Amazon Linux 2023), IAM policies, and a S3 bucket in AWS.